Priorat: Economy

 The other main agricultural activity is the production of olives and olive oil, the latter of which is certified under DOP Siurana.
 Historically there was greater production of hazelnuts and almonds but these activities have become mostly for personal use.
 In late 1800s, a devastating attack of the insect phylloxera destroyed vines and mining kept activities and around twenty mines opened at that time.

 Priorat saw a steady loss of population throughout the 20th century due to a number of external factors such as the Spanish Civil War and the rise of coastal tourism.
 In 2004, with a more prosperous economy there was an overall increase in population that peaked in 2010 and has since been decreasing again each year.
-In 2001, the population was 9,196, with only the capital, Falset exceeding a population of 1,000 and while it has over 2,800 residents as of 2017, the comarca overall has reduced to 9,345 from a high of 10,145 making it the 3rd least populated comarca in all of Catalonia.
+In 2001, the population was 9,196, with only the capital exceeding a population of 1,000 and while it has over 2,800 residents as of 2017, the comarca overall has reduced to 9,345 from a high of 10,145 making it the 3rd least populated comarca in all of Catalonia.